-After breakfast you visit the Gandan Monastery, where it is possible to observe a Buddhist religious ceremony.
-Your bus then takes you to the Mongolian Alps, located some 90 minutes east of Ulaanbaatar, with their majestic scenery and bizarre rock formations.
-After a picnic lunch in a yurt camp, you watch a small Mongolian horse-riding demonstration and a traditional wrestling match.
+After breakfast, we visit the Gandan Monastery, where it is possible to observe a Buddhist religious ceremony.
+Our bus then takes us to the Mongolian Alps, located some 90 minutes east of Ulaanbaatar, with their majestic scenery and bizarre rock formations.
+After a picnic lunch in a yurt camp, we watch a small Mongolian archery demonstration and a traditional wrestling match.

 Day 07: Ulan Ude (RUSSIA)

-You take your leave of the Mongolian steppes today.
-You travel through the valley of Mongolia’s largest river, the Selenga, you are on the way to Ulan Ude, where your train reaches the main route of the Trans-Siberian Railway.
-Here you take an informative city tour.
+We take our leave of the Mongolian steppes today.
+We travel through the valley of Mongolia’s largest river, the Selenga, en route to Ulan Ude, where our train reaches the main route of the Trans-Siberian Railway.
+Here, we take an informative city tour.

 (B, L, D)

 Today is spent exploring the remarkable natural phenomenon of Lake Baikal, the largest reservoir of freshwater in the world.
 In the morning, our train travels directly alongside Lake Baikal, on the old route of the Trans-Siberian Railway.
 During two extended photo-stops, we have a chance to explore and record the scenic beauty of the lake and its setting.
 A short boat excursion from Port Baikal takes us out onto the lake.
 Take a swim in the lake, if you wish, and visit a picturesque Baikal village.
 Dinner is a Baikal-style picnic on the lakeshore with a view of the incredible natural surroundings (weather permitting).
 (B, L, D)